almereyda/awesome-starred/README.md

 ## Nunjucks

+- [alphagov/di-solid-prototype](https://github.com/alphagov/di-solid-prototype) - A prototype to evaluate Solid as a personal data store
 - [ar363/eleventy-stylus-blog-theme](https://github.com/ar363/eleventy-stylus-blog-theme) - Repository for a template blog website built out using Eleventy static site generator and Stylus CSS preprocessor
 - [fluid-project/trivet](https://github.com/fluid-project/trivet) - Trivet is a simple starter kit for Eleventy-based static sites for the Fluid Project.
 - [peruvianidol/11ty-recipes](https://github.com/peruvianidol/11ty-recipes) - Everything you need to build an Eleventy site from scratch